Updated on: October 2, 2025

 - And a lot more…

-The best antiviruses have a huge range of internet security features and they both make sure your computer and all of your most important data are fully protected from the latest cyber threats.
+The best antiviruses offer a wide range of internet security features, ensuring your computer and all your most important data are fully protected from the latest cyber threats.

 Will an antivirus slow down my computer?